 THE SECOND ACT: Introduction of The City of Secrets

-We soon realised that the problem did not only lie at source.
+We soon realized that the problem did not only lie at source.
 The 13 countries might be the ones suppling the victims, but it is Western Developed Countries that fuel the demand.
 We therefore created the City of Secrets, a campaign to raise awareness about this global problem in cities that are oblivious to the problem.
-We pitched the following story board:
+We pitched the above story board.

 THE THIRD ACT: The Expansion

 In order to maximize the reach of this campaign we created a guerilla marketing approach that connected the individuals from the 13 countries with the ones in Western Developed countries.
 The idea consisted in sending mural templates to the 13 countries and integrate an art activity to educational programs, which would encourage individuals both students and local art influencers to express themselves on the mural.
 Once completed, the murals would be taken down and shipped to Vienna, Austria where all 13 of them would be placed side by side in an installation for the Summit Against Human Trafficking.
 When all the murals come together, they would form the City of Secrets.